PrinceOfPuppers/smart-home-server/devices/atmega16u2-monitor/README.md

 ### Physical Assembly

 3D printable Cases for the 1.5 inch OLED and 1.8 inch LCD are provided under `./case/*.stl` as well as the openscad sources under `./case/*.scad`.
 Additional sizes can be added by editing `screenWidth` and `screenHeight` in the `.scad` files.
-Seperate files exist for the OLED and LCD variants due to different pin locations.
+Separate files exist for the OLED and LCD variants due to different pin locations.

 The display is secured to the board using m2.5 standoffs as shown below, Note the OLED variant only uses one standoff due to its different form factor.